Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Brand Name Medications (Insurance Covered):

 These medications undergo rigorous FDA testing and approval processes, providing the highest level of regulatory oversight.
-However, they're manufactured in fixed doses and formulations that may not suit all patients.
+But they're manufactured in fixed doses and formulations that may not suit all patients.
 Insurance coverage often limits which specific medications are covered, potentially forcing patients to use less optimal options based on formulary restrictions rather than clinical needs.

 Compounded Medications (Cash Pay):